John2Keating/Daisuki/README.md

 # Daisuki
-write down the most important person to you
+write down the most important person to you in daisuki.py